-I don’t think I’ve been to a swankier looking restaurant than Cinnamon Kitchen in Liverpool Street.
-It’s location is jaw dropping; aptly hidden away in a corner of a former warehouse of the East India Company which covers Devonshire Square, this covered outside space is stunning, especially at night.
+I honestly don’t think I’ve been to a swankier looking restaurant than Cinnamon Kitchen in Liverpool Street.
+Its location is just jaw-dropping; aptly hidden away in a corner of a former warehouse of the East India Company which covers Devonshire Square, this covered outside space is stunning, especially at night.
 Shops, restaurants, bars, water features, Art Deco style benches and even a foosball table can be found lining this beautifully lit up square.

 Moving to the stylish interior of the restaurant, the walls in this dining space are lined with soft pewter hues with shimmering mother-of-pearl patterns across them, exuding a classy yet quirky atmosphere.
 A tandoori-grill bar fills the far end of the restaurant and is visible by all diners who can see the chefs prepare their choices to order.

-There is also a bar called Ainse attached onto the restaurant which is just as well designed, with square sofa booths, cosy tables by the windows and stool by the bar making it suitable for all type of guests.
-In all, a beautifully edgy restaurant and location.
+There is also a bar called Ainse attached onto the restaurant which is just as well designed, with square sofa booths, cosy tables by the windows and stools by the bar, making it suitable for all types of guests.
+All in all, a beautifully edgy restaurant and location.

 Would I Want Seconds?

-Bumping into celebrity Chef and CEO of the Cinnamon franchise Vivek Singh made my visit to Cinnamon Kitchen extra specially and admittedly did result in some hysteria.
-However the menu also elicited a similarly pleased response as although this is a Indian restaurant the dishes here are not conventional curries, instead each course offers clever variations.
+Bumping into celebrity Chef and CEO of the Cinnamon franchise, Vivek Singh, made my visit to Cinnamon Kitchen extra special and admittedly did result in some hysteria!
+However, the menu also elicited a similarly elated response as, although this is an Indian restaurant, the dishes here are not conventional curries.
+Instead, each course offers clever variations.